kinecosystem/partners-docs/docs/guidelines_migration_faq.md

 #### What happens to new users that enter the app during and after the migration process?
 Do they need to go through migration?
 New users on the new blockchain don't go through migration.
 Once your app is set on the new blockchain, any new user that will engage with the app will only interact with the new blockchain.

-#### Is there a way to tell if the user has migrated or not?
-On the Android SDK, call Kin.getKinSdkVersion() which returns KinSdkVersion, an enum.
-Possible values are OLD_KIN_SDK or NEW_KIN_SDK.
-These refer to the current blockchain and the new Kin blockchain respectively.

-On the iOS SDK you should check isMigrated function, The value is persistent and will remain across sessions unless the user removes and re-installs the app.

 #### Where in my user flow should I call Kin.start?
 Kin.start should be called early in your user's flow.
 The earlier you call it, the better the chance that the user would already be migrated before they start earning Kin in your application.